linem-davton/cpp-playground/README.md

 ### Function-like Macros

 The preprocessor replaces each occurrence of the macro name followed by a parameter list with the replacement text.
 Use the #define directive to define a function-like macro.
+Use `\` to continue the macro definition on the next line.
 The general form of a function-like macro is as follows:

 ```C++
 #define macro_name(parameter_list) replacement